antixenoinitiative/axiwiki/weapons.md

 ## Modified Guardian Plasma Charger

 These plasma chargers come in medium and small variants.
 They have greatly improved stats over stock chargers, with higher armor penetration, shot speed, and damage.
-While they struggle to deal damage to hearts, they are unrivaled in their exert capability.
+It can be a struggle to deal damage to hearts with them as the splash damage on a miss can trigger a re-shield or cause the heart to be withdrawn, but they are unrivaled in their exert capability.
+Class 2 are recommended.

-**Recommendation:** Good AX weapon (Massive damage, Not effective against hearts)
+**Recommendation:** Good AX weapon (Massive damage, can be difficult to snipe hearts)

 ## AX Multi-Cannon